There are so many things to do in Medellin. This city has a complex history that is often recited by media and the public. Here is my experience!

 At the time, Medellin was known as the most dangerous city in the world.

-Things to do in Medellin Colombia
+- What to Eat in Medellin

 Like any other country, Colombia is much more than its tourist destinations.
 Like many other countries, Colombia’s sociohistorical setting is often portrayed by the likes of Hollywood to reflect certain stereotypes.
 Unfortunately, for this vibrant state, these labels mostly pertain to drugs, sex, and Escobar.